Daniel-Ozori/Guess-The-Celeb/README.md

   4. Highscore
   5. Sign Out

-The questions are generated at random and so are the options given.
+The questions are generated at random and so are the options given.<br/>
-If you feel interested to check it out live please go here - https://gtc-chi.vercel.app/ N.B.:This is a mobile app so please use on a mobile device.
+If you feel interested to check it out live please go here - https://gtc-chi.vercel.app/ <br/>

+N.B.:This is a mobile app so please use on a mobile device.